Precision fermentation: Regulatory status

 Despite the term "precision fermentation" having emerged only recently, the technologies that are behind it have been used for decades.
 As of 2024, there was no official or legal definition of "precision fermentation" in any country or jurisdiction, and no specific regulatory framework.
 This means that products derived from precision fermentation are regulated depending on their nature and application, using existing regulatory frameworks in different areas.

+In the United States, several precision-fermented food ingredients have been assessed under the GRAS (Generally Recognized as Safe) framework.
+Chymosin produced via a genetically engineered microorganism was the first genetically engineered food product to receive GRAS status, in 1990.
+In 2020, the FDA issued a GRAS "no questions" letter for β-lactoglobulin (whey protein) produced by fermentation of Trichoderma reesei, submitted by Perfect Day, Inc.

 In some jurisdictions, products made using precision fermentation may be considered "novel foods."
 Where such classifications apply, these products could fall under specific approval processes different from those for conventional foods.
 Precision fermentation can use genetically modified microorganisms during production, but these organisms are often not present in the final food product.
 Nonetheless, their use may trigger GMO-related regulatory requirements in regions with rules governing genetically modified inputs in food manufacturing.
 Both in the US and the European Union, food products that are produced with genetically modified microorganisms but do not contain any DNA do not need to be characterised as genetically modified for labelling purposes.

 Precision fermentation products are already in the market in many countries.
 Some have been commercialised for many years, like vitamins, colourings and food enzymes.
 For example, precision fermentation-produced chymosin account for more than 90% of the global market for rennet in cheesemaking.
 Novel precision fermentation products like human-identical milk oligosaccharides, soy leghemoglobin or whey protein have been introduced in the market more recently in some countries.